2024 Jump Start College Tour

 Where Your Monthly Investment Goes

 We believe in being transparent about how program fees are used.
-Your monthly investment is not just a session fee — it is a year-long preparation and savings structure that makes a major college experience possible.
+Your monthly investment is not just a session fee — it is a year-long preparation and savings structure that makes a major college experience possible with the October Jump Start Compass Experiential Tour.

 Your monthly payments are intentionally structured to help families budget over time rather than pay a large lump sum later.